 The biggest challenge within a diabetes diet might be strict portion control.
 This is particularly true when a person eats their meal in a hurry.

-According to the National Heart, Lung, and Blood Institute, portion sizes in American restaurants have increased by 200–300 percent in the last 20 years and might be a factor in the country’s rising obesity rates.
+According to the National Heart, Lung, and Blood Institute, portion sizes in American restaurants have increased by

 These giant servings can cause huge blood sugar spikes for people with diabetes.
 They should ask servers about portion size, take some of the food to-go, or share the serving with other people at the table.